0xmons/0xmons-blog/contents/zknft.md

 Those are the three features at launch, and I encourage you to play around and see what it's like to mess with NFTs on a zk-rollup.

-On top of all this, due to Alex Gluchowski's insistence, the [ZKNFT code](https://github.com/0xmons/zknft) is licensed under the permissive MIT license.
-Feel free to remix and use for any personal *or* commercial use!
+All mints/transfers/swaps on ZKNFT have *no additional fees*.
+Partially this is because the ZKNFT API makes it annoying to bundle additional fees into operations.
+But the other reason, of course, is that I think it's useful to have at least one open marketplace that the community can play with.
+Due to Alex Gluchowski's insistence, the [ZKNFT code](https://github.com/0xmons/zknft) is licensed under the permissive MIT license.
+Feel free to remix and use for any personal *or* commercial use, and PRs are always open!